libxx1/Girls-in-the-Game/Get.into.the.Game.md

 	![screenshot](football-rename.png)

 + Now we need to add some code.
 You can find the code blocks in the ‘Scripts’ tab, and they are all colour-coded!
+We'll start our code when the green flag is clicked, you can find the block needed under the dark orange 'Events' section.
+Locate the block and drag it to the code area to the right.

-Drag these blocks into the code area to the right, making sure that they are connected together (like Lego blocks):
+The next code block can be found in the dark blue 'Motion' section, drag it underneath your first block making sure that they are connected together (like Lego blocks).
+Keep going until your code looks like this:

 	![screenshot](football-kick.png)